 A customised shipping container, therefore, lends itself perfectly to the storage of a large battery.

 One of the most important criteria is that the storage space is fireproof.
-Due to the fact that shipping containers are made from metal, they are deemed to be fireproof and, therefore, prevent any fire from spreading to the outside of the container.
+Due to the fact that they are made from metal, they are deemed to be fireproof and, therefore, prevent any fire from spreading to the outside of the container.

 Protection from Extreme Temperatures and Humidity

-Due to the fact that shipping containers are made from metal, they can be susceptible to extreme hot or cold temperatures.
-This means that most shipping containers that are used to create modular buildings, as well as some storage spaces, need to be insulated.
-Insulation lining is, therefore, commonplace within shipping containers.
+Due to the fact that our units are made from metal, they can be susceptible to extreme hot or cold temperatures.
+This means that most that are used to create modular buildings, as well as some storage spaces, need to be insulated.
+Insulation lining is, therefore, commonplace.

 This will ensure that your battery does not suffer from the heat or the cold.